A Browser's Guide to The Insufficient Skeptic Universe:

 BLOG, BARELY features rambles I occasionally write just for this site, along with some photography.
 If you've never been to this page, go see what's accumulated there.
 Some fun stuff.
 Then, don't expect fresh material too often and you won't be disappointed.

 Hop to the BLURBOSPHERE to see what I'm liking of late.
 I don't mean the social media variety of "liking," as when a person snaps a selfie in the aisle of a supermarket to update his/her shopping progress and you emote back: "Wow.
 Cheetos.
 Good choice."
 On my Blurbosphere I post substantive little burbs about people I've come in contact with whose creative work, interesting deeds or tiny moments of brilliance I wanted to put here for you to discover as well.
-When I lapse into a creative torpor, I find this page reinvigorating.
+When I lapse into a creative torpor, I find doing a blurb reinvigorating.